A procedure on the management of the policy lifecycle.

 b) University Policy Manager

-c) Chair of the Academic Board for academic policies.
+c) Chair of the Academic Board or relevant standing committee for academic policies.

 5.1.
 Draft policies and any associated procedures must be submitted together where reasonable to the approval authority in the form specified in the Policy Governance Manual.